Do Not Underestimate the Performance Management Basics

 Five Questions that Must Be Answered with or without Performance Reviews

-Regardless of whether you use annual performance reviews or not, managers and employees must be able to measure progress, allocate resources and adjust strategies and tactics accordingly.
-A first step in effective performance management basics is to make sure managers and employees can answer these questions related to the basics of basics of effective performance management:
+Whether or not annual performance reviews are used, managers and employees must be able to measure progress, allocate resources, and adjust strategies and tactics effectively.
+The first step in mastering the fundamentals of performance management is ensuring that both managers and employees can answer key questions tied to these essential practices:

 Three Performance Management Basics for Managers